 Putting the music first – the Kodály way.

 Sing and Play is the first book in the series and introduces the fundamentals of music, pulse, rhythm, pitch using the Kodály Approach.
 Every song in the book has a game or activity to go with it.
 Your students will have so much fun they will hardly notice they’re learning!

 Learning through play is the aim though.
-So we also have Sing and Play Game Cards and flashcards to make your lessons even more fun.
+So we also have games cards and flashcards to make your lessons even more fun.
 Your students will love using the dogs, clowns and snails to create their own pulse pictures and rhythms with the Game Cards.

 Sing and Play covers